dainst/civers-prototype/docs/README_TECHNICAL.md

 Note that a more complex scenario arises if the system is expected to cater for domain moves (for the sake example, let's say `arachne.dainst.org` moves to `arachne.dainst.de`).

+### Comparing versions

+While the decision mechanism in the prototype is based on a date field comparison, delegating responsibility for maintaining and marking the date field accordingly, it is conceivable that other heuristics could be employed for automatically inferring if a site has changed.
+Usually this has to be based on some metadate taken from the HTML.
+Another option would be to infer it by comparison of the HTML.
+The simplest method here would be to check if the HTML stayed the same.
+A complex heuristic would be to check if the HTML is similar.
+It is not clear, however, if this can be made to lead to reliable results.

 ## Webscraping

 Modern webpages are often dynamically generated.
 That is the HTML the server delivers